-The primary objective is to prepare graduates for an entry level position in the Homeland and Private Security industry.
+he primary objective is to prepare graduates for an entry level position in the Homeland and Private Security industry.
 The training will provide sufficient basic training/information to be certified by the State of California as a Security Officer.

-Other security field careers include: -Armed Patrol -Transit Police -Correctional Officer -Airport Security -Industrial Security -In-house Security -Campus Security
+Other security field careers include:

+- -Armed Patrol

+- -Transit Police

+- -Correctional Officer

+- -Airport Security

+- -Industrial Security

+- -In-house Security

+- -Campus Security

 - Hotel/Residential Security